-- Stuffed Animals
+7. Stuffed Animals

-This easy to sew sock monkey is a great beginners project.
-Why not personalize the monkey by using beads in the baby’s birthstone as the eyes?
+If you want to take this DIY baby shower gift a step further, why not personalize the monkey by using beads in the baby’s birthstone as the eyes?
 Just make sure that you sew the beads on securely so they don’t become a choking hazard.

-Thank you Snapguide!
+Thank you, Snapguide!